 Duo with No Land

-This duo has played at La MaMa Galleria, Real Art Ways, Brackish, Spectrum, and upcoming performances in Baltimore's Rhizome, and at the New Experience concert series.
+This duo has performed at CoTA Jazz Fest, La MaMa Galleria, Real Art Ways, Brackish, Spectrum, Hart Bar, Rhizome, DC, Record Shop, The Red Room, and at the New Experience concert series.

 Video: Brooke Herr

 Leila Bordreuil, cello